13 Rare Trees That Are National Treasures

 Valley oaks are beloved by woodpeckers—not only do the trees produce acorns, but the birds also drill holes in the oak bark to hide this precious stash.
 (Acorns were also the main food staple of the Yokut Indians.)
 The valley oak grows only in California; this rare tree, located in Mendocino County, is 348 inches around and 153 feet tall.
 It’s been on the Register since 2010.

 Although the limber pine looks as sturdy as trees come, it owes its name to its tough yet flexible twigs.
 The wood itself is extremely hard, and was used by Americans in the 18th and 19th centuries as mine props and railroad ties.
-These trees are quite long-lived, and can exist for up to two millennia.
+These rare trees are quite long-lived and can exist for up to two millennia.
 Located in Uinta-Wasach-Cache National Forest, this hearty tree is 275 inches around and 62 feet tall—the species average is 20 inches in diameter and 40 feet tall—and it’s held the champion title on the Register since 1968.
 Don’t miss these 10 national parks that are off the beaten path to check out some of the country’s best flora and fauna.